Domain Adversarial Neural Networks for Domain Generalization: When It Works and How to Improve

-Our discussion of source-source DANN for DG begins with the motivating target-error bound proposed by \citet{albuquerque2019adversarial}.
+Our discussion of source-source DANN for DG begins with the motivating target-error bound proposed by Albuquerque et al.~\cite{albuquerque2019adversarial}.
 Originally, given a set of source distributions $\{\mathbb{P}_i\}$, the bound uses the set of mixture distributions having these sources as components -- we refer to this set as $\mathcal{M}$.
 Below, we consider a more general adaptation of this result.
-Although the proof strategy is largely similar, we do provide a proof for this re-statement in Appendix A.
+Although the proof strategy is largely similar, we do provide proof for this more general re-statement. \begin{proposition}{(adapted from Albuquerque et al. \cite{albuquerque2019adversarial}; Proposition 2)} Let $\mathcal{X}$ be a space and let $\mathcal{H}$ be a class of hypotheses corresponding to this space.
+Let $\mathbb{Q}$ and the collection $\{\mathbb{P}_i\}_{i=1}^k$ be distributions over $\mathcal{X}$ and let $\{\varphi_i\}_{i=1}^k$ be a collection of non-negative coefficients with $\sum_i \varphi_i = 1$.
+Let the object $\mathcal{O}$ be a set of distributions such that for every $\mathbb{S} \in \mathcal{O}$ the following holds